mikecinnamon/MLearning/[ML-26] Example - Semantic search of COVID-19 articles.md

    ...: df = pd.read_csv(path + 'covid.csv')
 ```

 The data come as expected.
-No missing values.
+There are no missing values.

 ```
 In [2]: df.info()